I was really impressed.

 truly fine jewelry to you folks, but it also gives us a chance to

 Signe: I live in Michigan near the Great Lake Erie.
 I was a Dental Tech. ( made teeth ) for 36 years and in 2008 lost my job due to the flailing economy in Michigan.

 I started making jewelry in 2004, anticipating what could happen, and knowing I didn't want to stay in the dental business.

 It was definitely the time for a career change.

 Lin: What was the result of that decision?
 What is it about designing handmade sterling jewelry that brought about that decision?

 Signe: What can I say - now for the first time in my life, I have a job that I love and am passionate about!

 I had never experienced the joy that creating has brought me in any other job I have had!!

-with your handmade sterling jewelry?
+combined with your handmade sterling jewelry?

 Signe: I took a traditional wire wrapping class and a bezel setting class a few years ago.
 I took what I learned and ran with it.